|In the company of an experienced local guide, we set out to discover the dramatic history of the Old Town and Jewish Quarter in Prague.|

 The guide recounts both the torrid events associated with this area of Prague, and some of the wonderful traditions and legends that are tied to it.

 You may also learn something about Franz Kafka.

 The Old Town & Jewish Quarter Tour is a terrific introduction to the historical centre of Prague.
 In just 2 hours, participants gain a good understanding of the city's place in world history.

 Prague Experience walking tours are led by professional, licensed tourist guides.

 The tour is in English as standard.
 If you require a tour in German, state it in Special Requests on the booking form.

 The tour finishes in the Jewish Quarter.

-Note: The tour walks you through the streets of the Jewish Quarter, and introduces you to the history of the area, but does not include admission to the monuments.
-For an in-depth tour of the Jewish Quarter, including admission to all monuments in the Jewish Museum, we recommend booking the Jewish Quarter Tour.
+Note: This tour offers a good overview of the historical centre of Prague.
+For a more in-depth tour of the Jewish Quarter that includes admission to all monuments in the Jewish Museum, we recommend booking the Jewish Quarter Tour.